-Extended replacement cost coverage pays a certain amount above the policy limit to replace a damaged home, generally 120 or 125 percent.
-It is similar to a guaranteed replacement cost policy, which has no percentage limits.
-Most homeowner policy limits track inflation in building costs.
 Guaranteed and extended replacement cost policies are designed to protect the policyholder after a major disaster when the high demand for building contractors and materials can push up the normal cost of reconstruction.

 Homeowners policies do not cover flood damage.
 The National Flood Insurance Program (NFIP) offers flood insurance through home insurance companies nationwide.

 If a mortgage lender determines your home is in a special flood hazard area, you might be required to purchase flood insurance.

 If you are concerned about earthquakes, you can buy earthquake insurance with a separate policy.